If the first few months of 2021 have taught us anything, it’s that uncertain times call for quick pivots to sales and marketing plans.

 Voice search is growing in popularity.

 In addition to boosting sales and conversion rates for merchants, eWallet usage provides customers with ease of use and increased security.
-They no longer need to enter credit card information on websites or give their credit cards to cashiers; plus many eWallets offer or require dual authentication prior to use.
+They no longer need to enter credit card information on websites or give their credit cards to cashiers; plus, many eWallets offer or require dual authentication prior to use.

 There are three types of eCommerce subscription services: replenishment (automates purchases), curation (provides personalized experiences), and access (provides lower prices or members-only perks).
+Place your subscription model in one of these three buckets for optimal success.

 4. Customization makes products highly personal.